clolsonus/madesigner/sandbox/README.md

 `$ python3 ft_wing2.py <root_chord_mm> <tip_chord_mm> <half_span_mm> <sweep_mm>`

-This shows a plot of the two end profiles and a simplified plot of the top down 2d cut lines.
-It also creates a file called 'unfolded.svg' which is a true scale svg file of your wing plan.
+This command will show plots of the two end profiles, then a simplified plot of the top down 2d cut lines.
+At the end it creates a file called 'unfolded.svg' which is a true scale svg file of your wing plan.
 The svg can be inported into inkscape or lightburn for further processing.

 ## Printing your plan on letter/a4 pages